What are the most important aspects when selecting e-commerce platform?

 There is a large quantity of documentation available from the PrestaShop website, which provides help and support concerning the platform’s different features and functions.
 PrestaShop also has customer service reps on call if you need to speak with someone.
 For support they also offer training courses and paid support plans if that’s something you need.
 I personally like the forum, where there are over 700k members and basically every question you have can be answered there.

-Prestashop or WooCommerce – what ecommerce platform should you choose?
+Prestashop or WooCommerce - what should you choose?

 Compared to its competitor, WooCommerce is a little bit limited in built-in features.
 So if you need a complex store, you’d better go for PrestaShop, because it is principally designed for use as an e-commerce platform.
 But I wouldn’t say one is a definitive winner over the other.
 It really all depends on your needs as a store owner.
 For example: